ralsallaq/metaTx/readme.txt

 Acknowledgement:
 This pipeline was not possible without the help of two individuals:
 1. Elisa Margolis
-2. Jonathan Golob who also have a similar pipeline that uses dada2+pplacer but utilizes  nextflow instead of Gnu Make.
+2. Jonathan Golob who also has a similar pipeline that uses dada2+pplacer but utilizes  nextflow instead of Gnu Make.
 In fact these two pipelines were developed in tandem and also their outputs were compared.

 =====================================================================================